Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

 The next factor to think about is your dog’s age.
 Adult dogs have different exercise needs than puppies do, and there are special considerations to make when it comes to older dogs.

-- Adult dogs — Dogs enjoying middle age must receive daily exercise to remain healthy.
+- Adult dogs — Adult dogs should receive daily exercise to remain healthy.
 Again, the exact amount will depend on the breed and other factors, so consult with your veterinarian for an exact figure.

 - Senior dogs — It’s only natural for your dog to slow down a bit as he ages.
 Still, make sure he gets daily exercise to keep the joints limber and get rid of those excess calories that could contribute to obesity.